-What is the best way for an introverted person to express what he/she found during the inner journey in quest of something?
+What is the best way for introverts to express what they found during the inner journey in quest of something?

-How can he/she find a best timing to talk to?
+How can they find a best timing to talk to?

-How can he/she tell someone accurately and instantaneously about what is inside of his/her mind when he/she hopes to do so?
+How can they tell someone accurately and instantaneously about what is inside of their minds when they hope to do so?

 Hachi was trying to solve those questions and practicing her own answers again and again in order to get used to new habits and build her foundation.